onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

   * Q048 (H0_Consistency_Tension),
   * Q049 (BaryonBudget_Tension).

-* For each ensemble configuration `m` we assume that it induces predicted ranges for the effective parameters used in those nodes.
+* For each ensemble configuration `m` we assume that it induces predicted ranges for the effective parameters used in those nodes, via summary mappings defined at design time.

-*Protocol:*
+**Protocol**

 1. For each configuration `m` in a sampled admissible set: